geoffrich/svelte-adapter-azure-swa/README.md

 };
 ```

-You will need to create an `api/` folder in your project root containing a [`host.json`](https://docs.microsoft.com/en-us/azure/azure-functions/functions-host-json) (see sample below).
+You will need to create an `api/` folder in your project root containing a [`host.json`](https://docs.microsoft.com/en-us/azure/azure-functions/functions-host-json) and a `package.json` (see samples below).
 The adapter will output the `render` Azure function for SSR in that folder.
 The `api` folder needs to be in your repo so that Azure can recognize the API at build time.
 However, you can add `api/render` to your .gitignore so that the generated function is not in source control.

 ### Sample `host.json`